 Overall: 32 x 18.6 x 19.3 cm (12 5/8 x 7 5/16 x 7 5/8 in.)

 Gift of Mr. and Mrs. James C. Gruener 1990.227

-The Moche were unique in Peru in creating realistic human portraits, usually in the form of vessels that saw much use before they either broke or were placed intact in tombs.
+The Moche were unique in ancient Peru in creating realistic human portraits, usually in the form of ceramic vessels.
 In general, such vessels represent more than 750 individuals; identities are unclear but most are elite men, some probably rulers.
-The large vessel may represent an important captive who, like some Moche prisoner figures, wears double earrings and a hank of hair over the forehead.
-The stirrup-shaped spout of the second vessel is a hallmark of Moche ceramic production.
+The stirrup-shaped spout is a hallmark of Moche ceramic production.

 The information about this object, including provenance information, is based on historic information and may not be currently accurate or complete.
 Research on objects is an ongoing process, but the information about this object may not reflect the most current information available to CMA.
 If you notice a mistake or have additional information about this object, please email firstname.lastname@example.org.